The-Lonely-Bit/TSS_Create_PSBT/README.md

 ---

-**TSS_SendBitcoin makes Bitcoin payments programmable, scalable, and easy for everyone.**
+**TSS: Bitcoin scripting made simple and open-source, scalable, and easy for everyone.**